Myla00/Animus/Tasks/February.md

 ### For international e-mail marketing:
 - [ ]  i.
 Sending emails internationally (into and out of certain countries)<br>
 - [ ]  ii.
-Myla and Joe working in two different countries --> the US and the Philippines, namely?<br>
+Myla and Joe working in two different countries --> namely the US and the Philippines?<br>
 - [ ]  iii.
 Are there certain countries that are barred international law; (or local law?) from participating?<br>
 <br><br>